AzureAD/MSIdentityTools/README.md

 [![PSGallery Version](https://img.shields.io/powershellgallery/v/MSIdentityTools)](https://www.powershellgallery.com/packages/MSIdentityTools)
 [![PSGallery Downloads](https://img.shields.io/powershellgallery/dt/MSIdentityTools)](https://www.powershellgallery.com/packages/MSIdentityTools)

 The Microsoft Identity Tools PowerShell module provides various tools for performing enhanced Identity administration activities.
+It is intended to address more complex business scenarios that can't be met solely with the use of MS Graph PowerShell SDK module.

 ## What is contained in the MSIdentityTools module?
 A collection of cmdlets that use the MS Graph SDK PowerShell module to simplify common tasks for administrators of Azure AD tenants.